PradhyumnaRS/Gridcast-UK/README.md

 ## Overview

 Gridcast UK is an end-to-end MLOps project that forecasts the next UK electricity settlement period price (T+30 min) using real-time data from three live APIs.
-Built as a portfolio project targeting AI/ML Engineer graduate roles.

 **Key results on held-out test set (Sep–Dec 2025):**